 Gr 1.
 Basic Graphics.
 3 units (1-2-0); first term.
 This course deals with the fundamental aspects of projective geometry and graphical techniques used by the scientist and engineer as an aid in spatial visualization, communication and in creative design.
-Emphasis is placed on the effective use of freehand sketching in perspective, orthographic projection and other useful forms of representation.
-The student's ability to visualize three-dimensional forms and spatial relationships is logically developed through a series of freehand problems followed by basic descriptive geometry solutions analyzing some of the general relationships which exist among points, lines, and planes.
-Accuracy, neatness, and clarity of presentation are encouraged throughout the course.
+Emphasis is placed on the effective use of freehand sketching, orthographic projection and basic descriptive geometry solutions helpful in computer augmented design or graphics systems.
 Instructor: Welch.